 Q: Where can I study Japanese in the greater Nashville area?

 A: At the Tennessee Language Center.
-That's where I teach.
-We also have a Facebook group called Nashville Nihongo where people can connect to form Japanese study groups.
+That's where I taught from 2016 through 2020.
+I also admin a Facebook group called Nashville Nihongo where people can connect to form Japanese study groups.

 Q: Do you tutor Japanese privately?

 A: Not anymore.
 You can contact the Tennessee Language Center to inquire about a custom class for a small group or private lessons.

 Also note that I do not accept contract tutor work through other companies nor can I provide tutoring referrals for such companies.
 My inbox stays pretty full so I'm afraid such emails from said companies will be deleted.